 Coming to an airport near you?

-However, there's other good news for business travellers flying out of Melbourne Airport: a new 'Premium Exit' facility is coming in July, providing a private screening point and similar fast track facilities for passengers departing from the northern pier (that's gates 1-10).
+There's also good news for business travellers flying out of Melbourne Airport: a new 'Premium Exit' facility is coming in July, providing a private screening point and similar fast track facilities for passengers departing from the northern pier (that's gates 1-10).

 Follow Australian Business Traveller on Twitter: we're @AusBT